How to get touch with us over the festive period

 6. Commercially exploitable

-A registered trade mark creates a legal right which can be sold, assigned, franchised or commercially contracted.
+A registered trade mark creates a legal right that can be sold, assigned, franchised, or commercially contracted.
 The owner can commercialise it and raise income by licensing the IP to a third party thereby expanding its trading activities.
 Registration is a prerequisite to convenient dealings with third parties.

 7. Increase market penetration